A Selection of Hymns for Public Worship

 A Selection of Hymns for Public Worship is a hymn book compiled by William Gadsby, a minister of the Gospel Standard Strict Baptists in England.
 First published in the 19th century, it is still in current use.

 History

-William Gadsby, a Strict and Particular Baptist minister, first published his selection of hymns in 1814 in Manchester, printed at the printing works owned by his son John Gadsby.
+William Gadsby, a Strict and Particular Baptist minister, first published the selection of hymns in 1814 in Manchester, printed at the printing works owned by his son John Gadsby.
 William Gadsby published a later edition in 1838.
-After his death a further enlarged edition was published including a second supplement selected by J C Philpot, another Strict Baptist Minister.
+After his death a further enlarged edition was published including a second supplement selected by J. C. Philpot, another Strict Baptist Minister.
 It was written to counteract what Gadsby believed to be Arminian and legalistic tendencies in some of Isaac Watts' Psalms and Hymns.
 Nevertheless, Gadsby's Selection of Hymns does include many hymns by Isaac Watts.

 Contents

 This hymnal contains 1156 hymns (words only) by various authors.
 These are primarily, but not exclusively, from the Calvinistic stream of Protestant thought.